 After Johnny Carson's retirement from the show, Jay Leno stepped in as his permanent replacement.
 The format of the show has remained largely unchanged, consisting primarily of an opening ...
 See full summary »

-Hosted by noted reporters Tom Brokaw and Jane Pauley, this program presents in-depth coverage of news stories in the tradition of 60 Minutes and 20/20.
+Hosted by noted reporters Tom Brokaw and Jane Pauley, and now Lester Holt, this program presents in-depth coverage of news stories in the tradition of 60 Minutes and 20/20.
 Rather than just...
 See full summary »

 6 of 24 people found this review helpful.

 Was this review helpful to you?

 | Report this